Tumble Forth: A tale of two stacks

 Registers are getting tight

-If you look at the Parameter stack I’ve implemented for you (see 01-duskcc/06-taletwostacks), you’ll see that I assigned PS to the BP register, initializing it to 0xf8006.
+If you look at the Parameter stack I’ve implemented for you, you’ll see that I assigned PS to the BP register, initializing it to 0xf8006.
 This means that across the whole code, this register’s value must be preserved at all times.
 So far, we had enough registers to go around merrily, without having to worry about register preservation.
 All we had to do was to be careful not to step on another routine’s toes.
 These times are over.

 As you can see, I’ve replaced BP usage across the whole kernel, and in some places, I’ve had to add push/pop pairs.
 You will also notice a new kind of comments associated with some routines: preserves register XX.